Executive Summary

 Domestic violence occurring in the workplace is recognized by the Occupational Health and Safety Act (OHSA) as workplace violence.
 Unlike many risks which may lend themselves to regular and ongoing assessment, the risk of domestic violence taking place in the workplace is much more variable and less easily anticipated, although nonetheless real.
 The OHSA does not require an assessment of the risks of domestic violence becoming workplace violence.

-An employee must inform their supervisor if the employee believes that he or she, or a co- worker, may be subject to an occurrence of domestic violence that would likely expose the employee, the co-worker or others to physical injury in the workplace.
+an employee must inform their supervisor if the employee believes that he or she, or a co- worker, may be subject to an occurrence of domestic violence that would likely expose the employee, the co-worker or others to physical injury in the workplace; and

 allocate staff and resources to support the Violence Prevention and Intervention procedure; and